the7blacksmith/recetasAPI/README.md

 You must provide the recipe ID and the email address used when the recipe was created.
 This data must be sent in JSON format:

 {"id": 1, "email": "address@email.com"}

+You can check the recipe ID by following the steps in the [Searching for Recipes](#searching-for-recipes) section.

 This initiates the process of generating and sending a verification code to the specified email address.